 Finance’s view of tomorrow has, by contrast, been rather singular in its source – the past.
 Predictions of tomorrow have been based on the evidence of the most recent year, with management’s desire for growth most often being the biggest factor steering the positivity, or otherwise, the forecast for the year ahead.
 Only negative macro factors have dissuaded forecasters from positivity about the bottom line and all the pressure that brings to bear on sales for revenue growth and operations for ever greater efficiency.

 The figures from FSN’s report might suggest this had changed.
-72% of finance leaders say their forecasting processes are now inclusive, drawing on sources from across the company but dig further into the figures and this starts to feel more like an aspiration than a reality.
+72% of finance leaders say their forecasting processes are now inclusive, drawing on sources from across the company, but dig further into the figures and this starts to feel more like an aspiration than a reality.

 78% of the senior finance executives surveyed agreed that greater use of non-financial data is the best way to improve their PBF process and outcomes.
-76% recognised the importance of connecting with more stakeholders from outside of the finance function to improve the accuracy of forecasts.
-The need to connect with other functions and share data is clearly acknowledged.
+76% recognized the importance of connecting with more stakeholders from outside of the finance function to improve the accuracy of forecasts.
+The need to connect with other functions and share data is acknowledged.

 But 74% say they are struggling to identify all relevant non-financial data sources.
 Why?
 Over 55% of respondents say that the lack of involvement of non-finance personnel is amongst the greatest barriers to forecast accuracy.